eProsima/vulcanexus/docs/rst/tutorials/core/ros2_pub_sub/ros2_pub_sub.rst

 Build
 -----

-You likely already have the rclcpp and std_msgs packages installed as part of your ROS 2 system.
+You likely already have the `rclcpp` and `std_msgs` packages installed as part of your ROS 2 system.

-Run rosdep in the root of your workspace (dev_ws) to check for missing dependencies before building:
+Run `rosdep` in the root of your workspace (`dev_ws`) to check for missing dependencies before building:

     .. code-block:: bash

         # ~/dev_ws
         rosdep install -i --from-path src --rosdistro humble -y

-Still in the root of your workspace, dev_ws, build your new package:
+Still in the root of your workspace, `dev_ws`, build your new package:

     .. code-block:: bash